rsrulloda/CS-230-Group-5/README.md

 C. External opportunitest that exist <br />
 Co-marketing: <br /> (will add more later) will work great with glasses type of technology, work with toy companies, and phone manufacturers.
+It will provide a clear vision for some buiding or housing design company, where they can break their projects to small part, spin it around to see their architecture.
+For teenager age, our company can combine this kind of technology with Facebook glasses.
+Provide a signicant users'experiences.

 Funding opportunites: <br />
 https://www.sba.gov/about-sba-navigation-structure/technology-sbirsttr <br />